A flexible way to handle async errors in SwiftUI

 }

-which could then be access by replacing the @StateObject property with @EnvironmentObject:
+which can be accessed by replacing the @StateObject property with @EnvironmentObject:

 struct MyView: View {